 Average Time Spent to Write an Article

-According to Orbit Media, the average length of blog posts today is 1,416 words.
-Bloggers, meanwhile, spend an average of 4 hours 1 minute to write a post (Crestodina).
-Using these figures as a basis, bloggers spend almost three hours writing 1,000 words.
+According to Orbit Media, today’s average length of blog posts is 1,416 words.
+Bloggers, meanwhile, spend an average of 4 hours and 1 minute to write a post (Crestodina).
+With these figures as the basis, bloggers spend almost three hours writing 1,000 words.